heitzjon/mt-join-query-optimization-with-drl/README.md

 # Join Query Optimization with Deep Reinforcement Learning
 This repository contains the DRL-based FOOP-environment:

-"Join Query Optimization wiht Deep Reinforcement Learing" by Jonas Heitz and Kurt Stockinger
+"Join Query Optimization with Deep Reinforcement Learning" by Jonas Heitz and Kurt Stockinger

 ## Basics